lpmagnuson/pymarc-workshop/readme.md

 Can you modify the script (oclc-regex-csv) to output author information from the 245 |c as well as title information?

 ### Activity 4:
 Examine and run isbn-gobi.py.
-What does this script do?
+In the comments in the code, there are two loops (loop 1 and loop 2).
+What does each loop do?